aws/aws-eks-best-practices/content/scalability/docs/control-plane.md

 Use Karpenter’s [time to live (TTL)](https://aws.github.io/aws-eks-best-practices/karpenter/#use-timers-ttl-to-automatically-delete-nodes-from-the-cluster) settings to replace instances after they’ve been running for a specified amount of time.
 Self managed node groups can use the `max-instance-lifetime` setting to cycle nodes automatically.
 Managed node groups do not currently have this feature but you can track the request [here on GitHub](https://github.com/aws/containers-roadmap/issues/1190).

-Remove nodes when they have no running workloads using scale down settings in the Kubernetes Cluster Autoscaler and Karpenter.
-Set Pod Disruption budgets (PDB) on your workloads to avoid application outages when nodes are removed.
-Consider enabling [consolidation](https://aws.github.io/aws-eks-best-practices/karpenter/#configure-requestslimits-for-all-non-cpu-resources-when-using-consolidation) in your Karpenter provisioner to replace nodes that are not fully utilized.

-You can set the node scale down threshold in the Kubernetes Cluster Autoscaler with the [`--scale-down-utilization-threshold`](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-does-scale-down-work) or in Karpenter you can use the ttlSecondsAfterEmpty provisioner setting.
+You can remove nodes when they have no running workloads using the scale down threshold in the Kubernetes Cluster Autoscaler with the [`--scale-down-utilization-threshold`](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#how-does-scale-down-work) or in Karpenter you can use the `ttlSecondsAfterEmpty` provisioner setting.

+Removing pods and nodes from a Kubernetes cluster requires controllers to make updates to multiple resources (e.g. EndpointSlices).
+Doing this frequently or too quickly can cause API server throttling and application outages as changes propogate to controllers.
+If you don't have Pod Disruption Budgets set for workloads you may have multiple instances removed before replacement pods are available.

 ## Use Client-Side Cache when running Kubectl

-Using the kubectl command, you can add additional load to the Kubernetes control plane.
-You should avoid running scripts or automation that uses kubectl repeatedly (e.g. in a for loop) because each command makes dozens or hundreds of calls to the API server.
+Using the kubectl command inefficiently can add additional load to the Kubernetes API Server.
+You should avoid running scripts or automation that uses kubectl repeatedly (e.g. in a for loop) or running commands without a local cache.

-This can be especially impactful if you run kubectl from a container without a client-side cache.
-The client-side cache is a local file that caches information from the cluster about APIs available and Custom Resources (CR).
-Refreshing the cache happens by default every 10 minutes when kubectl is run and will make hundreds of API calls.
-You’re likely to run into API throttling issues if you run kubectl commands frequently without a local cache.
+`kubectl` has a client-side cache that caches discovery information from the cluster to reduce the amount of API calls required.
+The cache is enabled by default and is refreshed every 10 minutes.

+If you run kubectl from a container or without a client-side cache you may run into API throttling issues.
+It is recommended to retain your cluster cache by mounting the `--cache-dir` to avoid making uncessesary API calls.

 ## Disable kubectl Compression